iadvize/documentation/Documentation.md

 ## Webhooks
 Webhook system allows external applications to be able to subscribe to events (via callback urls) to receive updates in real time.
 When you build your app, you can subscribe to a list of events.
-When client install your app, it will automatically create webhooks for this client as well as events based on your app configuration.
+When client install your app, it automatically creates webhooks for this client as well as events based on your app's configuration.

 This subscription is based on the events of the different domains.
-When an event occurs, an HTTP POST call is issued on the callback urls.

-**Conversations domain:**
-Chat conversations only, conversations.chat.closed Call conversations only, conversations.call.closed Social media conversations only, conversations.social.closed All conversations, conversations.*.closed

-**Visitors domain:**
-Visitor information updated, visitors.updated

-**Connectors domain:**
-connector.installed
-connector.uninstalled
+See the list of available events in the [Webhook API documentation](#webhook).

-### Create a webhook
+### Create a webhook for your connector
 You are able to create as much as outgoing webhooks you need to.
 A webhook can cover several events.
 An event may be linked to a customer (example customers.website.created)